Zhamyangiyn Lhagvasuren

+He is most notable for leading the Mongolian forces to victory against Imperial Japan in the Battles of Khalkhin Gol and Soviet invasion of Manchuria, and modernizing the Mongolian People's Army into a modern motorized force during his tenure as the Minister of Defence.

 Biography

-Early life and World War Two
+Early life and World War II

-He was born into a family of a military officers.
-At the age of 20, he voluntarily entered the service in the Mongolian People's Revolutionary Army, serving in the 15th Cavalry Division.
+Lkhagvasuren was born in the rural province of modern-day Bulgan to herder Jamyan and his wife Dumaa, a disinherited noble heiress.
+According to tradition, Lkhagvasuren was sent away to receive a secular education, while his twin brother Zundui was dispatched to a Buddhist monastery for a theological education.
+After graduating and working for 4 years in his provincial administration, at the age of 20, Lkhagvasuren voluntarily enlisted in the Mongolian People's Army, despite being exempt from the draft due to his education status, serving in the 15th Cavalry Division.
+From this point onwards, Lkhagvasuren's life was inseparable from the armed forces and he achieved the rank of Colonel General in 1961.
 In 1935 he became a member of the Mongolian People's Revolutionary Party.
-For two years (1935-1937) he received military education in Moscow, graduating from courses at the Lenin Military-Political Academy.
+For two years (1935–1937) he received military education in Moscow, graduating from courses at the Lenin Military-Political Academy.
 After graduation, until 1938, he continued to serve at the academy as the head of a group of Mongolian cadets.

-Upon returning to Mongolia in January 1939, he was appointed head of the Political Council and Deputy Supreme Commander-in-Chief of the Mongolian People's Revolutionary Army.
+Upon returning to Mongolia in January 1939, he was appointed head of the Political Council and Deputy Supreme Commander-in-Chief of the Mongolian People's Revolutionary Army (MPRA).
 He took part in the Battles of Khalkhin Gol in 1939 and also participated in the hostilities of the Soviet–Japanese War.
 During the battles, he, in his position as Corps Commissar of the MPRA, was Marshal Georgy Zhukov's deputy in command of the Mongolian cavalry.
 Towards the end of the war, he also served with General Issa Pliyev in the Soviet-Mongolian Cavalry-Mechanized Group of the Transbaikal Front.
 In 1944, he became one of the first generals of the Mongolian Army.